Candida Martinelli's Italophile Site

 be French Queen, anything is conceivable.

-So many conceived it possible, that the man was arrested,
+So many conceived the assassination possible, that the man was arrested,

 tortured and tried.
 But he never confessed to working for the de'